-Every few months we spotlight one of our members.
+Every month or so we spotlight one of our members.

 Enjoy his work!

 Lum And Abner at The Jot-Em-Down Store at Pine Ridge